rstudio/tfestimators/inst/docs/architecture_notes.md

 Estimator is an interface that provides an abstraction for a machine learning model.
 It is designed to be detailed enough to allow for downstream infrastructure to be written, but general enough to not constrain the type of model represented by an Estimator.
 Estimators are given input by a user defined input function, as illustrated in earlier section.

-The Estimator's architecture is configured using the model_fn, a function which builds a TensorFlow graph and returns necessary information to train a model, evaluate it, and predict with it.
+The Estimator's architecture is configured using a user-defined `model_fn`, a function which builds a TensorFlow graph and returns necessary information to train a model, evaluate it, and predict with it.
 Users writing custom estimators to implement custom model architecture only have to implement this function to specify the layers of the custom Estimator.
-It is possible, and in fact, common, that model_fn contains regular TensorFlow without using any other part of our framework.
+It is possible, and in fact, common, that `model_fn` contains regular TensorFlow without using any other part of our framework.
 It is often the case because existing models are being adapted or converted to be implemented in terms of an estimator.

 This library also provides canned estimators that have already implemented the model architecture, such as linear classifier, linear regressor, DNN classifier, DNN regressor, SVM classifier, etc. Users only need to focus on the input sources and the feature columns used to train a model, evaluate it, and predict with it.
 Users then should be able to choose freely the level of abstraction best suited for the problem at hand.